-I also added blackberries, cherries (pitted first) in August and eventually apples (peeled, cored and sliced) in September.
+I also added peaches in June, homegrown grapes in July, blackberries and cherries (pitted first) in August and eventually apples (peeled, cored and sliced) in September.

 For each fruit I covered it with half its weight in sugar (1 pound fruit add 1/2 pound of sugar) let it sit for 8-12 hours, then covered in rum.
 The fruit rose to the top when I added it to the rum, so I put a piece of plastic and weighted it down with a salad plate to prevent the fruit being exposed to air.

 Then I let it sit, checking every week or so to make sure it didn’t mold.

 After months, the fruit will all have pretty much the same dark purple color.
 And the rum is sweet and fruity.

 The fruit can be put on top of ice cream:

 And the liqueur can be served as a cordial or mixed with eggnog.

 Rumtopf, German for Rum Pot, is a delicious way to preserve spring, summer and fall fruits to enjoy in winter.
 Homemade liqueur and rum soaked fruit in one.